Blog | Entrepreneurship, Personal development

 Understanding the vital role of the CEO and business systems; Rich Dad lessons learned from Steve Jobs and his company, Apple.

-I once talked about the importance of systems to the success of a business.
-In that post I wrote:
+In a blog about the importance of systems to the success of a business, Robert Kiyosaki wrote:

 A business is a complex system of interoperating systems.
 And like a body, if one of those systems fails, the whole business will either be crippled or die.
 The B-I Triangle visually represents many of these systems.
 They are all separate but also all linked together.
 It is difficult to separate the systems because they are interdependent, and it is also difficult to say that one is more important than the other.

 Just as important to the success of a company as the systems it employs, is the leader that makes sure those systems run at peak performance—and that the right systems are in place.
-I’m speaking of the company’s CEO.
+That leader is the company’s CEO.

 In this blog, we’ll discuss the vital role of the CEO from the perspective of what we at Rich Dad learned from Apple’s Top Entrepreneur: Steve Jobs.